-As many of you would be aware, I celebrated my birthday last Saturday; and for those who know me well enough, they too can vouch for the fact that I am a very simple guy.
+As many of you would be aware, I celebrated my birthday on August 26th; and for those who know me well enough, they too can vouch for the fact that I am a very simple guy.

 I love nice things, but I also appreciate the simpler things in life – like the hundreds of birthday greetings that poured in from social media connections all across the globe, many of whom I have actually never met in-person.
 But just imagine receiving an inbox full of messages like this on your birthday…

 So thanks to each and every one of you who took the time to send greetings, best wishes, words of encouragement, and prayers.
 Your love and moral support made the day so much more special for me.

 So my initial plans for my birthday were to arrange a mini photo shoot for my blog in Manhattan… nothing too fancy; and considering that I am at a point in my life where I sense an urgency to be both reflective and decisive in moving forward – particularly with my career – I considered it a perfect occasion to take some timeout at one of my favorite quiet spots in the city, just reflecting on my life and career, and where this journey seems to be taking me.

 I had already conceived in my mind what I wanted today’s blog to be about – a very personal piece on my struggles with fear, how I have been able to overcome these, and how my perspective has been changing since then.
 But I’ll get back to that very shortly.

 I must have been about halfway through my photo shoot when a young photographer approached me to inquire about my camera gear – fascinated by the Canon swiveling touchscreen feature.
 Our conversation must have lasted about two minutes, before he invited me to a photo shoot with the sleek hybrid BMW i8 just outside the World Trade Center.
 As you would imagine, my birthday was turning out to be a bit more eventful than I had initially planned.